Eagle Community School

 Our Projects.

 Eagle Community School participates in both local and global projects.
-ECS is was involved in a dog care & mushing program called "A-CHILL" which stands for Alaska Care and Husbandry Instruction for Lifelong Learning.
+ECS was involved in a dog care & mushing program called "A-CHILL" which stands for Alaska Care and Husbandry Instruction for Lifelong Learning.
 This program was a platform for teaching students responsibility in the care of animals by introducing them to the state sport of dog mushing.
-Students learn valuable lessons in caring for animals, both daily and in an emergency; they learn lessons in nutrition and health, they learn the about the historical and cultural components of the use of dogs in Alaska throughout history; and they really enjoy the bonding between man and beast that happens on the trail.
-All third through twelfth graders participate in the A-CHILL program and had the opportunity to mush dogs.
+Students learn valuable lessons in caring for animals, both daily and in an emergency; they learn lessons in nutrition and health, they learn about the historical and cultural components of the use of dogs in Alaska throughout history.
+Another place-based science project currently available to students is the Fresh Eyes On Ice program.
+Students are "Citizen Scientists" and collect data on snow and ice depths on the Yukon River all winter.

 Project 1.
 A-CHILL

-In 2020 ECS participated in the final year of the A-CHILL grant (a four year program).
-Partnering with students from Yukon-Koyukuk School District and 20 villages across the state, ECS students will visit Yukon River Kennels owned by Steve & Kristy Robbins for instruction after school on Tuesdays from 3:00-5:00 p.m.
-This opportunity is available to students in grades 3-12, and is an optional after-school activity.
+In 2020 ECS participated in the final year of the A-CHILL grant (a four-year program).
+Partnering with students from Yukon-Koyukuk School District and 20 villages across the state, ECS students visited local kennels owned by local mushers who were willing to teach them the sport.

 Websites to further investigate: